unstoppabledomains/resolution-cli/README.md

 ### Ethereum Provider

-UNS domains are resolved by reading from both the Ethereum mainnet and Polygon L2 network
+UNS domains are resolved by reading from both the Ethereum mainnet and Polygon L2 network.

+If L1 and L2 Ethereum JSON RPC are not defined, default Infura Ethereum Provider Urls for L1 and L2 will be used.

+NOTE: L1 and L2 networks must both be defined or none at all.

 #### L1

-If no Ethereum JSON RPC ethereum-provider-url is defined, a default Infura Ethereum Provider Url will be used

 Options for defining a ethereumProviderUrlFlag: